RaptorRepack/MSVC/Readme.md

 ## 📝 Read The Notes

-- Microsoft Visual C++ Redistributable Project Folder Name  Is "MSVC".
+- MSVC Software Project Folder Name Is MSVC.

-- This Microsoft Visual C++ Redistributable All Data Found On Microsoft Servers.
+- This MSVC Software All Data Found On Microsoft Servers.

-- If You Interested To My Repack Then Install This Microsoft Visual C++ Redistributable.
+- If You Interested To My Repack Then Install This MSVC Software.

-- This Software Fully Open Source Software And This Software All Data Available For My GitHub Page Only.
+- This MSVC Software Fully Open Source Software And This Software All Data Available For My GitHub Page Only.

-- Microsoft Visual C++ Redistributable Related Kind Of All Informations Sharing With Twitter, Please Follow Now My Twitter Page.
+- MSVC Software Related Kind Of All Informations Sharing With Twitter, Please Follow Now My Twitter Page.

 ## 🧾 Product Informations